 By contrast, a question mark (?) stands for any single character.
-If you enter the command ls ca?.png, the list of matches will include the files cat.png and cab.png but not the file card.png, which contains two characters instead of one after the ca.
+If you enter the command ls ca?.png, the list of matches will include the files cat.png and cab.png, but not the file card.png, which contains two characters after ca.

 From these simple beginnings, globs can quickly become more elaborate.
-To specify specific characters, you can use square brackets, so that test[12].png locates files test1.png and test2.png, but not test3.png (Figure 8).
+To specify specific characters, you can use square brackets, so that holiday-[12].png locates files holiday-1.png and holiday-2. png, but not holiday-3.png (Figure 9).
 Also, you can specify a search for a regex at the start (^) or the end (\$) of a line.
 Similarly, you can search at the start of a word with \< or the end of a word with \> - and these are simply a few common possibilities.
 Using globs is an art form, and experts rightly pride themselves on their ability to construct elaborate and elegant globs.